DevExpress-Examples/asp-net-web-forms-grid-display-barcode-in-column/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t280853/)**
 <!-- run online end -->

-This example demonstrates how to create a column's template, add a binary image control to the template, and use the **Bar Code Library** to display a bar code image.
+This example demonstrates how to create a column template, add a binary image control to that template, and use the **Bar Code Library** to display a bar code image.

 ![Display a bar code image in a column](barcodeImage.png)